L. Bruce Archer: Early life

 Leonard Bruce Archer (known primarily as Bruce Archer or L. Bruce Archer) was born in 1922.
 His father, Leonard Castella Archer (1898–1983), was a Regimental Sergeant Major in the Scots Guards and his mother, Ivy Hilda Hulett (1897-1974), was a dressmaker and a trained amateur artist.
+His grandfather, Leonard Costella Archer (1875-1952) had also served in the Scots Guards, and for more than 30 years.

 During his schooldays, at Henry Thornton Grammar School, he wanted to be a painter, but he was academically bright and not allowed to continue with art beyond fifteen.
 His school certificates were in entirely scientific subjects.
 The Second World War intervened before he could go to art school or university and he joined his father's regiment.
 He saw service in Italy but left after three years (1941–44) on medical grounds.

 Career

 Archer worked as an engineering designer in manufacturing, designing jigs and tools and later process plant.
 He attended evening classes for years at Northampton College, London (now City University) where he trained as a mechanical engineering designer, eventually gaining his Higher National Certificate in mechanical engineering.
 He became a member of the Institution of Engineering Designers in 1950, and in 1951 was awarded its national prize for the best thesis on design.
 He joined the Institution of Mechanical Engineers in the same year.